Tarrasch/ravens-test/README.markdown

 ### Extracting shape

+First we say that two shapes are the same even if they are rotations of each other.
+We partition all subfigures into sets like this:

+  1. Look at rotation invariant *features* of a subfigure.
+These are all real values so we can convert each subfigure to a point in a space with as many dimensions as we have features.
+  2. Consider two subfigures being of the same shape if their points put in an euclidean space are not farther apart than a threshold value *t*.

+While (1) is quite an established trick, (2) is a naive way to seperate partition them, ideally one would have something like k means clustering.
+But that's way too complicated.
+Unfortunately, using this naive method in (2) made me configure the parameters (threshold and coefficients) until the program distinguished the shapes in problem 1 to
+6. This causes extreme overfitting which is really bad.

+Also, we let the *shape represant* denote the first inhabitant of the set for a given shape.

 ### Extracting rotation, filledness and position

 Rotation, filledness and position are comparably simple.

-After identifying a the shape of an object, *rotation* is found by taking the symmetric difference of the shapes representant and the actual current subfigure's pixelset.
+After identifying the shape of an subfigure, *rotation* is found by taking the symmetric difference of the shapes representant's pixelset and the current subfigure's pixelset.
 If the symmetric difference is small for a given rotation of the current subfigure, then that will be the rotation for that subfigure.

 I consider a figure *filled* if the ratio of 'Area' and 'FilledArea' is greater than `0.9`.